recvfrom/clamav-faq/faq/faq-cvd.md

 `$ host database.clamav.net`

-If it doesn't work, check your dns settings in /etc/resolv.conf.
-If it works, check that you can receive dns answers longer than 512 bytes, e.g. check that your firewall is not blocking packets which originate from port 53/tcp.
+If it doesn't work, check your dns settings in `/etc/resolv.conf`.
+If it works, check that you can receive dns answers longer than 512 bytes, e.g. check that your firewall is not blocking packets which originate from `port 53/tcp`.

 An easy way to find it out is: